-This book is so worth the hype.
-Drop what you're doing and read it right now.
-Jemisin has created a beautiful new world, full of complexitiy in ideas, characters, setting, and history.
-As the story opens you meet three female protaginsts with various orogenic skill levels, which is the power to move rock deep wihin the Earth's crust, and the world hovers on the brink of the next Fifth Season, an extended winter triggered by seismic activity or another natural disaster.
-As landscapes transform and secrets are revealed, you come to know characters who take your breath away as they discover new levels of love, humanity, and power.
-I can't wait to read the rest of the trilogy! ~Cassie
+Jemisin has created a new world, full of complexity in ideas, characters, setting, and history.
+As the story opens you meet three female protagonists with various orogenic skill levels, which is the power to move rock deep within the Earth's crust, and the world hovers on the brink of the next Fifth Season, an extended winter triggered by seismic activity or another natural disaster.
+As landscapes transform and secrets are revealed, you come to know characters who take your breath away as they discover new levels of love, humanity, and power. ~Cassie

 Out of all the contemporary literary fiction books to choose from, why is this little book a favorite?
 I think there is something very great about the hope of souls that know their time on this Earth is limited, that they are here only to serve a great sacrifice.
 If you take away the reward of a long life and long love and great achievements, what does it mean to be human?
 In some small way, this little book found an answer.~Cassie

 The perfect book to inhale during a rainy afternoon!
 A story about the philosophical depths of knowledge, but in the physical form, the psychological, and the historical.
 What is true and what isn't?
 A story of secrets and passageways and ancient truths.
 This strange little book somehow blends the classical and the modern, ancient history and science fiction.
 Captivating from the beginning, such an enjoyable read!